Guide

 Key takeaways

-• Implement regular price reviews at least annually and make smaller, incremental increases of 3-5% rather than large sudden jumps to maintain customer acceptance and avoid margin erosion.
+• Implement regular price reviews at least once a year and make smaller, incremental increases rather than large sudden jumps to maintain customer acceptance and avoid margin erosion.

 • Research your financial position and market conditions thoroughly before raising prices by calculating current profit margins, analyzing competitor pricing, and assessing customer price sensitivity to make data-driven decisions.

-• Communicate price increases 30-60 days in advance using gentle language like "pricing adjustment," explain the reasoning behind the change, and highlight the ongoing value customers receive to build trust and reduce negative reactions.
+• Communicate price increases 30–60 days in advance using clear language, explain the reasoning behind the change, and highlight the ongoing value customers receive to build trust and reduce negative reactions.

-• Monitor key metrics closely after implementing price increases by tracking sales, profitability, and customer feedback to identify any needed adjustments and measure the success of your pricing strategy.
+• Monitor key metrics closely after implementing price increases by tracking sales volume, profitability, and customer feedback to identify any needed adjustments and measure the success of your pricing strategy.

 Reasons for increasing prices

-• Strategic repositioning: Shifting from a value provider to a premium brand to match market expectations
+• Strategic repositioning: Moving from value provider to premium brand requires updated pricing

-• Product improvements: New features or services that increase the value you deliver to customers
+• Product improvements: New features or services justify higher rates

-• Market changes: Manufacturer price increases or competitor pricing shifts that affect your position
+• Market changes: Supplier price hikes or competitor shifts affect your position

 When to increase prices